WUTI: History

 The format continued until 2005; that year, the station was sold to WAMC, who switched it to a relay of its public radio network.
 However, WAMC had been trying since 1998 to launch an FM relay of the network on 90.3 in nearby Remsen.
 When WRUN-FM finally signed on in December 2008, it determined that the AM station was no longer necessary, and sold it to Digital Radio Broadcasting in exchange for a translator in Cooperstown the following year.
-Upon assuming control that December, the new owners changed the call letters to WUTI, broadcasting a variety hits format with minimal interruption; by May 2010, the station began branding itself as "Ed 1150", including several thinly-veiled references to Ed Levine, the owner of Galaxy Communications.
+Upon assuming control that December, the new owners changed the call letters to WUTI, broadcasting a variety hits format with minimal interruption; by May 2010, the station began branding itself as "Ed 1150", including several thinly veiled references to Ed Levine, the owner of Galaxy Communications.
 That September, Leatherstocking Media Group began programming the station and implemented a simulcast of its Syracuse talk radio station WFBL, once again making WUTI a direct competitor to WIBX.
 Leatherstocking bought WUTI outright shortly afterward.

 WUTI went off the air on May 23, 2013 after vandals stole the station's transmission line; at that time, the station was operating at reduced power, and had also been experiencing briefer interruptions due to unrelated technical problems with equipment used to receive programming from WFBL.
 Though the station initially planned to resume broadcasting within weeks, by that December WUTI remained silent, with plans to return to the air in the first quarter of 2014.
 The station ultimately did not sign back on within a year of going silent, and as a result its license was canceled by the Federal Communications Commission on August 11, 2014.
+Its studio in Whitestown, still zoned as a media studio, went into tax foreclosure and was auctioned off in September 2023 to a local car dealership in nearby Oriskany.